2023 Solar Incentives Guide for South Portland, ME - Tax Credits & Rebates

 EcoWatch's South Portland, ME Solar Incentives FAQs

-How much can I save annually on my electric bill if I install solar panels on my South Portland home?
+How much can I save on my electric bill annually if I install solar panels on my house in South Portland?

-Typically, South Portland homeowners who install solar panels save about $863.31 per year, or about $16,402.81 over 20 years after making the switch.
+Generally, South Portland homeowners who install solar panels save around $863.31 per year, or approximately $16,402.81 over 20 years after they make the switch.

-You can reduce your carbon footprint by 200 pounds of CO2 a year by switching to solar panels.
-This adds up to approximately 4,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 200 pounds of CO2 annually by installing solar panels.
+This adds up to around 4,000 pounds over 20 years.
+Solar is also a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.